 Washington State started accepting applications for expanded unemployment benefits (aka Pandemic Unemployment Assistance, or PUA) on April 18, 2020.
 The process is to first apply for regular benefits through the Employment Security Department (ESD), and when your application is denied (an alert will show up in your eServices account and email inbox), you then can apply for Pandemic Unemployment Assistance.
 (More info on the process here.
 Be prepared with the ESD's Eligibility Checker, Application Checklist, and free webinars.)

-Fantastic resource (dated April 2020): 18-page Expanded Pandemic Unemployment Benefits Guide for the self-employed and independent contractors.
+Very good resource: 18-page Expanded Pandemic Unemployment Benefits Guide for the self-employed and independent contractors (dated April 2020).

 Under the old rules, most small business owners are generally not eligible for unemployment benefits unless their business is fully dissolved.
 See #41 on the Employment Security Department's website HERE.